 Where do you even start- you hear all these different names for pensions, auto enrolment, defined benefit, defined contribution, private pensions and more.
-What the hell do they all mean?
+All these different types of pension -what the hell do they all mean?
 And more importantly, what do they mean for you for both saving for your pension & when you actually retire.

 You cannot take any money out of your pension, until you are pension age*.
 Ignore anybody or any company that tells you otherwise- its likely illegal and will cost you thousands- just don’t do it!.
 So, if you are wanting to retire before the UK pension age- currently 55, rising to 57 shortly (it’s set 10 years earlier than the state pension age current)- this is the age you will need to be before you can access your pension.

-*There are a few exceptions to this- one is if you are terminally ill, and even then it might be best not to take it- seek professional advice
+*There are a few exceptions to this- one is if you are terminally ill, and even then it might be best not to take it as it can affect your estate for inheritance tax reasons- seek professional advice

 So a pension is useless if you want to retire early?